Table of contents

 What to do if your personal information is compromised

 So now you know how to check if your personal information has been compromised.
-But what are your next steps?
+But what are the next steps you should think about?

 After you’ve followed these tips, I’d recommend that you check the security of your computer and other devices, too.
 After all, they could have been compromised as well.
 Find out how to use a code to check if your phone is hacked.